gzhaha/myBase-Plugins/README.md

 1. There are self-developed plugins and the plugins developed by wjj.
 2. Use the plugins **at your own risks**.
 3. Please **fully test** before using to your productive data file.
-4. Any issues, please raise a issue.
+4. Any issues, please raise an issue.